peter-bread/2023-AIAREnhancedTech/mock-up/problems-solutions.md

 When adding SwiftUI to an existing UIKit or AppKit project, I encounter challenges in integrating the two frameworks seamlessly, especially around data sharing and event handling.

 ### Solution
+#### 1.Dynamic Previews Can Be Unreliable:
+Consider the actual effect of the code before previewing, and restart Xcode or clean your build folder.

 ## AR Interactions